 Here are step-by-step photos and instructions on how to make these Chocolate Brioche Croissant Donuts!
 Please find detailed instructions in the recipe card at the end of this post.

-Step 1: Combine bloomed yeast mixture, flours, cocoa powder, sugar, milk powder, salt, eggs and vanilla into the bowl of your stand mixer.
+Step 1: Combine bloomed yeast mixture, flours, cocoa powder, sugar, milk powder, softened butter, eggs and vanilla into the bowl of your stand mixer.

 Step 2: With a wooden spoon or spatula, mix until a shaggy ball of dough forms.

-Step 3: Fit your stand mixer with the hook attachment and knead the dough on medium speed for 20 to 25 minutes.
+Step 3: Fit your stand mixer with the hook attachment and knead the dough on medium-low speed for about 20 minutes.

 Step 4: The dough is ready when it passes the "window pane" test.